Rotary Club of Howrah

 All proceeds to Rotary Community Projects

-View the future – Drones for film and photos, mapping, surveying, farming, forest management and racing.
+A look at the future – Drones for film and photos, mapping, surveying, farming, forest management and racing.
 Held in conjunction with the Rotary Club of Bellerive.
 Our major aim was to interest and enthuse young people.

 Rotary Club of Howrah is an active Club supporting all Areas of Rotary Service.
 In participating in these activities we encourage those offering whole Club Fellowship.